zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{\lambda_0(\nu)}{\eta_1(2 \pi \nu)} = 2 \pi.
 $$

-In order for our convention to make sense, the reference medium must be non-absorptive:
+In order for the units to make sense, the reference medium must be non-absorptive:

 $$ \tag{1y.1a}
 	\frac{\omega}{k_1(\omega)} = \frac{c}{\eta_1(\omega)} = 1,